c-schrade/Udacity-Navigation-Project/Report.md

 * GAMMA = 0.99            (discount rate)
 * TAU = 0.001             (we will update the weights of the target network softly with factor TAU)
 * LR = 0.0005             (learning rate)
-* UPDATE_EVERY = 4        (the weights of target network will onlybe updated every 4 steps)
+* UPDATE_EVERY = 4        (the weights of the networks will only be updated every 4 steps)

 Then it is checked if a GPU is available and the device is set to GPU if that's the case; otherwise we will continue with CPU.
-In the Agent class (lines 10-110) there are 5 functions:
+In the Agent class (lines 10-110) there are 5 methods:
-In the \_\_init\_\_-function two neural networks are instantiated (respectively will get instantiated when an instance of type Agent gets created); one that will be updated in every timestep (that is the qnetwork_local), one that will be updated only all 4 steps and will serve as an approximation to the target function (that is the network qnetwork_target) and the optimizer for the backward propagation step is set to "Adam" (see lines 27-29).
+In the \_\_init\_\_-method two neural networks are instantiated (respectively will get instantiated when an instance of type Agent gets created); one that will be updated every 4 timesteps (that is the qnetwork\_local), one that will be updated all 4 steps - but only softly - and that will serve as an approximation to the target function (that is the network qnetwork\_target) and the optimizer for the backward propagation step is set to "Adam" (see lines 27-29).
 Furthermore the experience replay memory is initialized by creating a ReplayBuffer object (line 32).
+In the step- and learn-methods the important parts of the learning step are implemented (see lines 36-46 and 68-97): By calling the step-method the experience replay memory is updated (line 38) and all four timesteps a batch from the memory is taken (line 45) and the learn-method gets called.
+By calling the learn-method in line 46 forward-and backward propagation of qnetwork\_local is carried out (see lines 80-93 for how the forward and backward propagation is implemented).
+Furthermore - by calling the soft\_update-method - the qnetwork\_target network gets updated softly with factor TAU.
+In the act-method the behaviour of the agent (depending on the current estimate of the action-value function) is defined.
+One can see that the agent acts epsilon-greedy while learning (see lines 63-66).
+To get the current estimate of the action-value function for the state the agent is in, the state vector first gets sent through qnetwork_local by doing a forward pass (line 59).
+In the RepalyBuffer class (lines 113-151) it is defined how to add experiences to the experience replay memory (in the add-method; lines 132-135) and how randomly created batches are chosen from the memory (in the sample-method, lines 137-147).

+In cell 14 the dqn()-function is defined.
+By calling this function later the deep Q-learning step will actually be carried out.
+The training loop (lines 14-38) does the following things in each episode (until either the training went on for n_episodes=1000 episodes or the goal of having an average score of +13 over 100 consecutive episodes is reached; see lines 35-38):
+* The environment is reset (lines 15-16)
+* the agent acts (line 19), gets an reward and a new state (lines 20-22) and learns by calling the step-method (line 24)
+* The cumulative reward that was achieved in the episode gets stored in the scores-list and the scores_window-deque (lines 29-30)

+The scores_window-deque is used to check if the goal was reached in the current episode (line 35) and the scores-list is used for a plot later.